pipe-cd/tutorial/tutorial/content/en/30-installation/control-plane.md

 ## Confirmation

 1. Access the console running on [http://localhost:8080](http://localhost:8080)
-2. The following screen will appear.
+2. The following page will appear.
 Enter the following value and click `CONTINUE`.
-   - `Project Name`: `tutorial`　[^1]
+   - `Project Name`: `tutorial`

     ![login-project](/images/installation/login1.png)

-3. The following screen will appear.
+3. The following page will appear.
 Enter the following values and click `LOGIN`.
-   - `Username`: `hello-pipecd` [^1]
+   - `Username`: `hello-pipecd`
    - `Password`: `hello-pipecd`

     ![login-username-password](/images/installation/login2.png)

-4. If successful, the following screen will appear.
+4. If successful, the following page will appear.

     ![applications-page](/images/installation/applications.png)

-[^1]: These values are defined in [control-plane.yaml>`spec.projects`](https://github.com/ca-dp/pipecd-tutorial/blob/main/src/installation/control-plane/volume/pipecd-config/control-plane.yaml).

 ## See Also